SalvadorC93/academia-node/README.md

 extra features:
 1. Allow username registration.
+2. Do not allow for any user to set their userneme to ADMIN.
+3. Whenever the admin (server.js) sends a message, make it's "username" be ADMIN.
+(ADMIN says: ...)
-2. Make your chatroom be PG.
+4. Make your chatroom be PG.
 As the Admin, determine a list of banned words.
 If a user uses any of those banned words, kick them out of the chat.